top of page

 2/5" to 1/2" (medium-sized)

-Unlike the three leafcuters featured above, the Megachile addenda leafcutter bee belongs to the subgenus Xanthosarus.
+Unlike the three leafcuters featured above, Megachile addenda belongs to the subgenus Xanthosarus.
 Leafcutters in this subgenus tend to be large with thick heads and hefty bodies.
 Their abdomens are gently curved rather than parallel-sided.

-Megachile addenda leafcutters are known to pollinate blueberries and cranberries and are associated with areas where these are cultivated.
+Megachile addenda are cranberry and blueberry poliinators and are associated with areas where these plants are cultivated.
 According to the Xerces Society's Attracting Native Pollinators, these leafcutters build nests in sandy banks adjacent to cranberry bogs all along the east coast.

-These bees also feed on flowers in the legume family (Fabaceae), such as clover, false wild indigo, vetch and leadplant.
-Megachile addenda leafcutters have been found nectaring in early June on swamp mikweed and dogbane situated near spring-blooming blueberry bushes by Swan Lake.
+Megachile addenda also feed on flowers in the legume family (Fabaceae), such as clover, false wild indigo, vetch and leadplant.
+In the park, these bees can be found nectaring in early June on swamp mikweed and dogbane situated near spring-blooming blueberry bushes by Swan Lake.

-Megachile addenda leafcutters are preyed on by immaculate cuckoo leafcutters (Coelioxys immaculata), which are shown farther below on this guide page.
+Megachile addenda are preyed on by immaculate cuckoo leafcutters (Coelioxys immaculata), which are shown on the next guide page.
 In May, 2017, many immaculate cuckoo leafcutters lurked outside of the holes of the Megachile addenda aggregation established in the Rockwood Hall trail.
 Occasionally the cuckoos could be spied slipping into the leafcutters' holes to lay their own cuckoo bee eggs.

-Identification Information: Megachile addenda leafcutters are about honey-bee size or larger, with robust builds.
+Identification Information: Megachile addenda are about honey-bee size or larger, with robust builds.
 They are dark, with well-defined bands of pale hairs encircling their black abdomens.
-Females have bushy white scopal hairs.
-(The last segment of the female bee’s abdomen has black scopal hairs.)
+Females have predominantly bushy white scopal hairs; the last segment of the female bee’s abdomen (S6) is covered with black scopal hairs.
 As shown in the photo strip at right, the female Megachile addenda has distinctive mandibles with four teeth and a cutting blade between the third and fourth tooth.
 The male bee has a distinctive notch in the tip of its abdomen.
 Both males and females have dark olive-green eyes.

 All photos (c) 2014 - 2016 Sharp-Eatman Nature Photography